Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 To fix this, you have a few options:
 - Make sure you are using your SDR's maximum stable sampling rate
-- Move the frequency around by a few kHz
+- Shift the frequency around by a few kHz
-- Lower the pipelines pipelines bandwidth:
+- Lower the pipeline's pll bandwidth:
 1. Open the SatDump folder (On android you need to download a debuggable APK, then run `adb run-as org.satdump.SatDump`)
 2. Open `./Pipelines/<Pipeline>.json`
 3. Locate the `ppl_bw` option and set it to \<TODO\>